EduardoTSBarros-coder/EduardoTSBarros-coder/README.md

 ### Hello! 👨‍💻

-My name is Eduardo Telmo do Brasil (🇧🇷).
+My name is Eduardo Telmo da Silva Barros do Brasil (🇧🇷).
 I've been working as a developer since 2015.
 I'm passionate about programming.

 In my free time, I like to study new web development technologies